 - Next Steps South West

-Naturally, we want the best for our children, but when it comes to making big decisions, such as choosing GCSEs, A-levels, or whether to take the route of an apprenticeship or a degree, offering guidance can be difficult, leaving many of us feeling helpless.
+When it comes to making big decisions, such as choosing GCSEs, A-levels, or whether to take the route of an apprenticeship or a degree, offering guidance can be difficult, leaving many of us feeling helpless.
 However, as a key influencer in their lives, the guidance that you do provide will have a significant impact on their educational achievement and their long-term future.

 Today’s world is very different from what it was ten or twenty years ago, and it will continue to change.
 Jobs that previously existed have disappeared and, in many cases, been replaced.
 Changes in technology have created new industries and different methods of doing things, and the concept of a job for life has long gone for most of us.
 In fact, many young people today will be employed in jobs in the future that don’t even exist yet.